Langsett Reservoir walk is a great fairly low-level route you can do that’s accessible for most walkers.

 Walk along the path which takes you through the woods next to the reservoir, following the short fingerposts with yellow arrows.

-As you reach the end of the reservoir, you’ll see a stone pathway leading down to the bridge at the far end Langsett Reservoir
+As you reach the end of the reservoir, you’ll see a stone pathway leading down to the bridge at the far end of Langsett Reservoir

 Stage 2 – End of Langsett Reservoir (Bridge) to Thickwoods Lane